-- (1) An employer of a worker must not permit a worker who is unvaccinated to work for that employer outside the worker's ordinary place of residence. - (2) For the purposes of subclause (1), if an employer does not hold vaccination information about a worker, the employer must treat the worker as if the worker is unvaccinated.
+- (1) An employer of a worker must not permit a worker who is: - (a) for the period before the relevant full dose deadline, unvaccinated; or - (b) for the period on and after the full dose deadline, unvaccinated or partially vaccinated.

+(2) For the purposes of subclause (1), if an employer does not hold vaccination information about a worker, the employer must treat the worker as if the worker is unvaccinated.